harveyr/pmxbot-glossary/README.md

 ## Why?

+This extension is an effort to test the following hypothesis:

-**Hypothesis:** Maintaining definitions of domain lingo via a chat bot is the best way to keep those definitions up to date and readily accessible (assuming the group uses some form of internet chat).
+Maintaining definitions of domain lingo via a chat bot is the best way to keep those definitions up to date and readily accessible (assuming the group uses some form of internet chat).

-This bot is an effort to test that hypothesis.
-I believe this may be the case
+I believe this may be the case because:

-because:
+* It allows painless updating of the definitions (no pull requests, etc.).

-* It allows painless updating and retrieval of the definitions.
+* It allows painless retrieval of the definitions.
+* It enables somewhat automatic review of definitions as they are added or retrieved.
 * It keeps the definitions in front of the eyes of the domain experts, maximizing the chances they will spot an obsolete or misguided entry.